 Honey Soy Sauce Chicken Wings is also known as: 烤雞翅

 Blend or pound garlic, shallots and ginger until fine.
 Add soy sauce, dark soy sauce and maltose to blended ingredients.
-If maltose is too thick to be mixed with the other ingredients, heat it in the microwave/oven or dilute it with 1 tablespoon of water as shown in the video.
+If maltose is too thick to be mixed with the other ingredients, heat it in the microwave/oven or dilute it with water.

 Marinate chicken for at least 30 minutes or overnight.
 Lightly prick the skin of the chicken pieces to allow the chicken to absorb the marinade.

 Place chicken wings in preheated oven at 100 degrees Celcius for 15 minutes.
 Remove chicken wings from the oven and increase heat to 200 degrees Celcius.
 Then, glaze the chicken wings with more marinade before grilling them for 15-20 minutes.
 Repeat the process for another 2 times.

 Garnish with sesame seeds and fresh scallions.
 Serve with some spicy sambal sauce.